qr kod na stranku

 Welsh national identity emerged among the Britons after the Roman withdrawal from Britain in the 5th century, and Wales is regarded as one of the modern Celtic nations.
 Llywelyn ap Gruffudd's death in 1282 marked the completion of Edward I of England's conquest of Wales, though Owain Glyndŵr briefly restored independence to Wales in the early 15th century.
 The whole of Wales was annexed by England and incorporated within the English legal system under the Laws in Wales Acts 1535 and 1542.
 Distinctive Welsh politics developed in the 19th century.
 Welsh liberalism, exemplified in the early 20th century by Lloyd George, was displaced by the growth of socialism and the Labour Party.

-neighbours: West Midlands, South West England, North West England
+Neighbours: West Midlands, South West England, North West England

-subregions: West Wales, East Wales
+Subregions: West Wales, East Wales

-Suggested citation: Michal Páleník: EU regions - Wales - UKL, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/UKL
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Wales – UKL, IZ Bratislava, retrieved from: https://www.iz.sk/PUKL, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/UKL